-Not all delegates will be dedicated enough to pack wigs in their suitcase, but you can still create the environment with those small details and immerse guests in your theme.
-Doing so will bring down barriers and increase your social media shares.
+Not all delegates will be dedicated enough to pack mullet wigs, but you can still create the environment with those small details, and immerse guests in your theme.
+Doing so will bring down barriers for networking and increase social media shares.

-And, if your guests don’t dress up on their own, you can give them the subtle opportunity to participate.
-Here are some of the goodies handed out at the B2B Marketing Forum’s Profstock.
+Plus, if your guests don’t dress up on their own, you can give them more subtle opportunities to participate.
+Here are some of the goodies handed out at B2B Marketing Forum’s Profstock.

-During my involvement, the event was in Sydney, Australia.
-My company’s CEO at the time, Sunita Gloster, chose to include an Aussie element.
-The event program and materials were red and yellow, matching the color of Surf Lifesaving Australia’s volunteer lifeguards who patrol the beach wearing red and yellow.
+Given the event took placed Down Under that year, my company's CEO chose to include an Aussie element.
+The event program and materials were red and yellow, matching the color of Surf Lifesaving Australia’s volunteer lifeguards, who patrol the beach wearing red and yellow.

 3. Your current branding

 Take what’s already working and build on it.
-Dreamforce is a great example of this.
+Dreamforce is a great example of this tactic.
 The trailblazer theme is already used in all branding, and it ties in perfectly to the attendee experience.

 Not all companies have such unique campaigns around their brands.
 But, if you do, why make things harder than they have to be?
-Look for ways to build on current successes.
+Look for ways to build on your existing success.